-From a place name meaning "hill covered with broom" in Old English.
+From the name of various places in England meaning "hill covered with broom" in Old English.

 From a place name derived from Cornish bre

-Habitational name for someone from Brackenrig in Lanarkshire, named with the northern Middle English braken
+Originally indicated someone from Brackenrig in Lanarkshire, derived from northern Middle English braken

 ) and rigg

-Originally derived from an English place name derived from a Celtic word meaning "hill".
+Originally derived from the name of a hill (or the village nearby) in Somerset, perhaps derived from a Celtic word meaning "hill".

-Originally referred to one who came from Brigham (meaning "homestead by the bridge"); the name of places in Cumberland and Yorkshire.
+Originally referred to one who came from a town called Brigham, meaning "homestead by the bridge" in Old English.
+This is the name of towns in Cumberland and Yorkshire.